LARA CROFT, TOMB RAIDER: THE CRADLE OF LIFE

 On the plus side, Gerard Butler is well cast.
 At the time, the Scottish-born Butler was emerging as a worthy new leading man in films like Dracula 2000 (2000), The Phantom of the Opera (2004) and once even mentioned as a successor in the role of James Bond, before his big break-out role in 300 (2007).
 He has a rugged conviction and handsomeness that one had no trouble believing, unlike Angelina Jolie.
 However, Lara Croft, Tomb Raider: The Cradle of Life is her vehicle and he is almost entirely sidelined, particularly during the action sequences, as though his being there may have shone her up too much.

 This was the last of the Angelina Jolie Tomb Raider films.
 For several years after this, a third Lara Croft film has been announced with various actresses considered in the role.
-This is finally set to emerge with Tomb Raider (2018) starring Alicia Vikander.
+This finally emerged with Tomb Raider (2018) starring Alicia Vikander.

 (Winner in this sites Worst Films of 2003 list.).